Skip to main content

 #

 Short on time?
 An urban wine tasting in central Athens delivers excellent wines with expert guidance in just 2-3 hours.
+It’s one of the best things you can do on an Athens evening.

 Planning more Athens activities?
 Check out our guides to best food tours and sunset cruises.